-In accordance with the above and with the aim of motivating and exciting the company's personnel and promoting awareness among all of them of the importance of satisfying customer needs, respecting the environment, promoting OSH, complying with the Integrity Management System, information security and seeking innovative solutions, the Senior Management holds meetings with all personnel and has established a system for assigning prizes to people who stand out for their innovative ideas and proposals.
-This encourages the participation of all personnel, fostering their creativity and teamwork, by means of the R&D&I tools specified in the UNE 166002, and which are included in section 6.6 of this document.
+In accordance with the above and with the aim of motivating and exciting the company's personnel and promoting awareness among all of them of the importance of satisfying customer needs, respecting the environment, promoting OSH, complying with the Integrity Management System, information security and seeking innovative solutions, Senior Management holds meetings with all personnel and has established a system for assigning prizes to people who stand out for their innovative ideas and proposals.
+This encourages the participation of all personnel, fostering their creativity and teamwork, by means of the R&D&I tools specified in the UNE 166002, which are included in the section 6.6 of this document.

-The TYPSA Group has adopted the concept of integrated OSH, which implies the participation of all personnel in preventive tasks, with all of them assuming obligations and responsibilities in prevention matters.
-Even so, for the technical part of OSH management, we have our own Occupational Risk Prevention Services, Agreed Prevention Services and company personnel who collaborate with these services.
-The OSH organisational structures and the main resources available are specified in the T- MSGSST Manual and in the PPRL.
+The TYPSA Group has adopted the concept of integrated OSH, which involves the participation of all personnel in preventive tasks, with all of them assuming obligations and responsibilities in the area of prevention.
+Even so, for the technical part of OSH management, TYPSA has its own Occupational Risk Prevention Services, the Agreed Prevention Services and company staff who collaborate with these services .
+The OSH organisational structures and the main resources available are specified in the T-MSGSST Manual and in the PPRL.